-Your headline is like your introduction for everyone on LinkedIn either you know them or have added them in your connections or not.
+Your headline is like your introduction for everyone on LinkedIn either you know them or have added them to your connections or not.
 It will appear next to your name and when you do not write it yourself.
-It makes your current job title and company you are working for as your default headline.
-You should rather mention your expertise, profession or anything you do part time and launch yourself as a brand than the company you are working for.
+It makes your current job title and the company you are working for your default headline.
+You should rather mention your expertise, profession, or anything you do part time and launch yourself as a brand than the company you are working for.

 2. Maximize Your Summary

 When I say to maximize your summary, it goes both ways, gets the maximum out of it by including your summary section and adding something well thought out and in terms of word count too.
 Pick out the best from your resume and your personal experiences at all the workplaces and people you have worked with so far as well as your educational and professional expertise.
 Use fancy words, adjectives for putting it better but make sure it does not sound artificial but convincing.

 3. Match Your Career Chronology to Your Resume

 The timeline is very important, this is exactly how your chronological order is equally important hence you should match everything else with detailed attention to everything mentioned in the resume.
 The order of timeline as well as the amount of time spent there and every minor detail.
 There is a reason for all of this, first – it might reflect in your interview and a smart recruiter can catch it on spot or later whenever you give your CV either online or hard copy, it brings them easy access to both from where they can verify your credibility and honesty.

 Get into details, when it comes to telling about your work, things you learned, you explored, and want to do now after doing all this.
 This is more of an opportunity to bring your strength and ambitions in the spotlight.
 You can enlist your achievements in detail, this is where you can put in pointers rather, whatever you cannot mention or talk about during your interview.